apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vibrating Molecules Eradicate 99% Of Cancer Cells, Scientists Call It Whole New Generation**
+**Mortgage rates drop again, but pending home sales stall**

-You can read more about it [here](https://www.giantfreakinrobot.com/sci/vibrating-molecules.html).
+You can read more about it [here](https://www.foxbusiness.com/economy/mortgage-rates-drop-again-but-pending-home-sales-stall).

 ## Requirements
 - Python 3.8